Compact Part-Based Shape Spaces for Dense Correspondences: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have presented a new method for refining correspondences in families of shapes.
-By taking the compactness of the shape space into account as an optimization criterion, we obtain high-quality dense correspondences among shapes of considerable variability, which is not possible with previous methods at a comparable level of quality: In direct comparison, previous methods show substantial artifacts in such situations that we can avoid.
+By taking the compactness of the shape space into account as an optimization criterion, we obtain high-quality dense correspondences well-suited for the creation of shape spaces among shapes of considerable variability.
+In direct comparison, previous methods show substantial artifacts in such situations that we can avoid.
 Even difficult situations such as strong deformations and widely varying geometry yield good results.
-Our method can handles objects of general topology, it handles challenging meshes with small feature sizes reliably, and is able to learn from objects of varying part composition, which can be used to synthesize new shapes with variable part configuration and continuous variability that adapts automatically to the designed part layout.
+Our method handles objects of general topology, it handles challenging meshes with small feature sizes reliably, and is able to learn from objects of varying part composition, which can be used to synthesize new shapes with variable part configuration and continuous variability that adapts automatically to the designed part layout.
 Further, the part-based approach yields higher quality correspondences and is a useful tool to avoid overfitting.

 In future work, we would like to extend the method towards fully automatic global matching, avoiding tedious manual initialization.
 Recent progress in co-segmentation would provide a starting point here, but a fully automatic method would require making our method robust to slight variations in part topology and outlier mismatches.
 In the long term, the question of how to build compact explanations from observed data is of fundamental importance.
 An ultimate modeling system with deformable parts would decompose shape collections automatically to obtain a shape grammar and various deformable, dockable shape spaces of parts, both optimized for compactness of encoding.
 While our model can in principle already handle such scenarios in terms of representation and synthesis, the automated analysis is the key challenge.